SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities.md

    1. Use the helper to output relevant results, based on profile parameter names created earlier.

-   1. Add a ‘FunctionDve’ script dummy, and configure it with the function protocol.
-The name of the function protocol is composed of the name of the base protocol implementing the logic and the name of the function ( <base Protocol name>.<Function name> ).
+   1. Add a *FunctionDve* script dummy, and configure it with the function protocol.
+The name of the function protocol is composed of the name of the base protocol implementing the logic and the name of the function ( `<base Protocol name>.<Function name>` ).

       <!-- Comment: Insert new screenshot here -->